ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 - 470mAh

 The amount of RAM is not specified but seems to be just the right amount to get the job done.
 Overall the device works but the speed and fluidity could be better, although this was improved significantly with the latest software update.
 There is no audio on the device as no regular or bone conducting speaker is present.
 Audio can be provided through either Bluetooth or USB audio, but an included speaker would have been nicer.
 Video recording works but is barely usable because there is no OIS and the frame rate, even at only 720P.
 The new software brings 1080p support, which I still need to test.
-TODO

 All of this is actually quite irrelevant to me.
 There is no innovation in fitting a better camera or having oodles of computing power on the device.
 The technological marvel in this device is the display technology, named Cobra Display Engine.

 It's difficult to explain how well this works.
-I'll just rip off the movie "Contact" and say: No words to describte, they should have sent a poet.
+I'll just rip off the movie "Contact" and say: No words to describe, they should have sent a poet.
 So beautiful!
 I had no idea.

 The best description I could think of so far is: it's like someone is following behind you with a projector and is projecting the user interface on an invisible screen in front of you.
 Hold a smartwatch right in front of you in a readable position.
-It's kinda like that, but transparant and without you losing the functionality of 1 arm.
+It's kinda like that, but transparent and without you losing the functionality of 1 arm.

-So instead of describing it to people, I just put it on their face and they just are immediatly captivated by what they're are experiencing.
+So instead of describing it to people, I just put it on their face and they just are immediately captivated by what they're are experiencing.
 It takes a moment to learn how to focus on the heads up display and back to your surroundings.
 Once you master this, it becomes very natural to interact with the display.
 Seeing that transparent interface is something a lot of people really have to take time to wrap their heads around.
 After this, I show them some pretty pictures with a variety of colors.
 Really brings everything to life and show off the unexpectedly good visual qualities of the display.

 For a concept device it really shows what the technology is capable of.
 It's capable of running basic android apps.
 The same ones you would expect to run on a Smartwatch.
 Enough computing power to handle the video calling.
 Running Tensorflow lite to do object detection and classification proved to be a bit too challenging.